 Positive Changes and Gains

-- More motivated- I have so much more determination and motivation for everything.
+- More Motivated- I have so much more determination and motivation for everything.
 I want to keep writing.
-I want to do a million activities with my toddlers.
+Also, I want to do a ton of new activities with my toddlers.
 I want to conquer the damn world!
 Going through this whole ordeal has given me motivation to push through even the darkest of times.

 Today, I try to follow the Curly Girl Method, and you can read about it here.